Burgess Meredith: Film

 Meredith was a favorite of director Otto Preminger, who cast him in Advise and Consent (1962), The Cardinal (1963), In Harm's Way (1965), Hurry Sundown (1967), Skidoo (1968), and Such Good Friends (1971).
 He was in Madame X (with Lana Turner, 1966) and Stay Away Joe (1968), appearing as the father of Elvis Presley's character.
 He was acclaimed by critics for his performance as Harry Greener in The Day of the Locust (1975) and received nominations for the BAFTA, Golden Globe, and Academy Award for best supporting actor.
 Meredith then played Rocky Balboa's trainer Mickey Goldmill in the first three Rocky films (1976, 1979, and 1982).
-Though his character died in the third Rocky film, he returned briefly in a flashback in the fifth film, Rocky V (1990).
+Though his character died in the third Rocky film, Meredith returned briefly in a flashback in the fifth film, Rocky V (1990).
 His portrayal in the first film earned him his second consecutive nomination for the Academy Award for Best Supporting Actor.

-Meredith played an old Korean War veteran Captain J. G. Williams in The Last Chase (1981) with Lee Majors.
+Meredith had a role in Foul Play (1978) with Chevy Chase and Goldie Hawn.
+He played an old Korean War veteran Captain J. G. Williams in The Last Chase (1981) with Lee Majors.
 He appeared in Ray Harryhausen's last stop-motion feature Clash of the Titans (also 1981) in a supporting role.
-Meredith appeared in Santa Claus: The Movie (1985) and was a voice actor in G.I.
-Joe: The Movie (1989).
+Meredith appeared in Santa Claus: The Movie (1985) and was the voice of Golobulus in G.I.
+Joe: The Movie (1987).
 In his last years, he played Jack Lemmon's character's sex-crazed 95-year-old father in Grumpy Old Men (1993) and its sequel, Grumpier Old Men (1995).

 Meredith directed the movie The Man on the Eiffel Tower (1949) starring Charles Laughton, which was produced by Irving Allen.
 Meredith also was billed in a supporting role in this film.
-In 1970, he directed (as well as co-wrote and played a supporting role in) The Yin and the Yang of Mr. Go, an espionage caper starring James Mason and Jeff Bridges.
+In 1970, he directed, co-wrote, and played a supporting role in) The Yin and the Yang of Mr. Go, an espionage caper starring James Mason and Jeff Bridges.